MehdiCHEBBAH/blog/articles/nfc-in-iphone-mobiles/NFC.md

 + **Identity and access tokens**: NFC-enabled devices can act as electronic identity documents found in Passports and ID cards.
 + **Smartphone automation**: Reading NFC tags using a smartphone can allow a change of phone settings, texting, app launching, or command execution.
 + **Gaming**: Nintendo for example uses the technology to connect physical toys with video games.
-+ **Home automation**: Some smart home platforms, including Home Assistant and Apple’s HomeKit, use NFC tags to control devices or automation.
++ **Home automation**: Some smart home platforms, including Home Assistant and Apple's HomeKit, use NFC tags to control devices or automation.

 # iPhones and NFC

-Apple started including a NFC chip in its iPhone phones in 2014 starting form **iPhone 6** which was the Apple’s first released phone that supports NFC.
+Apple started including a NFC chip in its iPhone phones in 2014 starting form **iPhone 6** which was the Apple's first released phone that supports NFC.
 The following table summarizes NFC support in all iPhone phones [[Source](https://www.digitalcitizen.life/iphone-nfc/)]:

 | iPhone                         | NFC chip | Apple Pay NFC support | Read NFC tags | Write NFC tags | Read NFC in Background |
 | ------------------------------ | :------: | :-------------------: | :-----------: | :------------: | :--------------------: |